NGO Experts Logo

 Step 3: Draft Governing Documents

-such as Trust Deed, Society's Memorandum, Section 8 Company's MoA and AoA, outlining the latest norms and regulations
+Such as Trust Deed, Society's Memorandum, Section 8 Company's MoA and AoA, outlining the latest norms and regulations

 Step 4: File Registration Application